brrd/lodapi/README.md

 ### `getClassesData(classType: "entities" | "entries" | "persons", deap: boolean)`

-Get data about fields of all classes.
+Get data about fields and types of all classes.
 If `deap` is true, a request is performed for each field to get its full details.

 ### `listTypes(classType: "entities" | "entries" | "persons", classname: string, deap: boolean)`